tahashieenavaz/mixers/README.md

 This package provides a simple and flexible interface for experimenting with all-MLP vision models.

-## Features

-* PyTorch implementation of MLP-Mixer
-* Simple and customizable architecture
-* Lightweight and easy to integrate

 ## Installation

 You can install this package using pip by running the following command: